PMArkive/SMEncounterRNGTool/README.md

 7. Press A at the Continue Screen or press B to exit QR Scan, start the timer at the same time.
 8. Start the dialogue until the [final screen](#final-screen-when-pressing-a), wait for the timer.
 9. When the timer is done, click A at the same time, receive or battle with the Pokemon.
-10. If the Pokemon is not the one you want, find the frame you actually hit, put it in the Time Calculator, calibrate the Pre-Timer and try again
+10. If the Pokemon is not the one you want, find the frame you actually hit, put it in the `Time Calculator`, calibrate the Pre-Timer and try again
-    ***Tips:*** For better results, please keep `Modification` checked while searching.
+    ***Tips:*** For better results, please keep `"?"
+Frame Refinement` checked while searching.

 ### With PokeCalcNTR
 1. Select the `Pokemon` you would like to RNG.
 2. Start the game with PokeCalcNTR, click A until you get to the [final screen](#final-screen-when-pressing-a).
 3. Pause at a `Safe Frame` (first only check `Safe F Only` to find safe frame zone)
 4. Put your current frame number in the first box of `Frame Range` and check `Create Timeline`
+5. If you would like to find the timing of entering bag, please Check `EnterBagTime`.
-5. Click `Search`, you will see the game will follow timeline the tool created.
+6. Click `Search`, you will see the game will follow timeline the tool created.
-6. Now all the frames in the timeline are without `?` marks, they're all SAFE and ACCESSIBLE!!
+7. Now all the frames in the timeline are without `?` marks, they're all SAFE and ACCESSIBLE!!
-7. Just change the `Filters` and make another search as usual.
+8. Just change the `Filters` and make another search as usual.
     ***Warning:*** Do NOT change the `Starting Frame` of timeline when you are following it, unless you set another `Safe Frame`(before checking `Create Timeline`) of your previous timeline as the `Starting Frame`.

 ## Final screen when pressing A